donedotcom/samurai-client-nodejs/README.md

 ## Overview

-samurai-client-nodejs (pronounced as _dah-e-myoh_) is a client library for the [Samurai payment gateway](https://samurai.feefighters.com) from [FeeFighters](http://feefighters.com/).
+samurai-client-nodejs is a client library for the [Samurai payment gateway](https://samurai.feefighters.com) from [FeeFighters](http://feefighters.com/).
 By the time 1.0 release is made, samurai-client-nodejs will support all of Samurai's API, but the current immediate goal is to